Employee Assistance Program (EAP)

 - Wellness work/life referrals: The EAP provides referrals, skilled guidance, and research tools to help you and your family with important life events like locating child care and/or elder care, adoption, special needs, locating pet care, college preparation and planning, relocation services, and balancing work and family.

 In addition, articles, tip sheets, videos, health appraisals, wellness assessments, financial calculators, and quick reference links can be found at www.LifeScopeEAP.com.
-If you are a first-time user on the work/life website, you will need to register with your company name: Berklee College of Music.
+You may log in with username berkleecollegeofmusic and the password guest.

 Are these services confidential?